maxvij/TopoCity/README.md

 <br>

 ### Clone the repository
-Clone this repository using the following command in a Git bash
+Clone this repository using the following command in a Git bash <br>
 ```git clone https://github.com/maxvij/TopoCity.git```

 ### Run the API